osu-eesc/cms-docs/user-guide/docs/managing-content.md

 ## Working with Other Content Authors

-Extension’s new digital strategy requires content authors to coordinate with one another more proactively than before.
+Extension’s digital strategy requires content authors to coordinate with one another proactively.
 This includes communication outside of the county, department, or office where you do your everyday work.

 ### Group Roles